simonjulianl/tp/docs/UserGuide.md

 To get the most out of this user guide, it would be best to understand the terminologies and notations that would often be used in this user guide.

-So don't worry if you forget some [notations](#12-about-the-commands) along the way, or after you have not touched this User Guide for a while, you can always check this chapter or the **Overview** section to find the important notations that are used in that chapter.
+Don't worry if you forget some [notations](#12-about-the-commands) along the way, you can always check this chapter or the **Overview** section to find the important notations that are used in that chapter.

 ## [1.1 How GoMedic Looks Like](#table-of-contents)